zowe/docs-site/docs/user-guide/configuring-security.md

 Zowe contains load modules that require access to make privileged z/OS security manager calls.
 These load modules are held in two load libraries which must be APF authorized.
 For more information about how to issue the `zwe init apfauth` command to perform APF authority commands, see [Performing APF authorization of load libraries](./apf-authorize-load-library.md).

-## Configure the z/OS system for Zowe
+## Customize security of your z/OS system

 Review and perform z/OS configuration steps based on your settings.
-For a detailed table of configuration procedures and associated purposes for performing these procedures, see [Configuring the z/OS system for Zowe](./configure-zos-system.md).
+For a detailed table of configuration procedures and associated purposes for performing these procedures, see [Security customization of your z/OS system](./configure-zos-system.md).

 ## Assign security permissions to users